Laura Mulvey: Film theory

 Mulvey argues that the only way to annihilate the patriarchal Hollywood system is to radically challenge and re-shape the filmic strategies of classical Hollywood with alternative feminist methods.
 She calls for a new feminist avant-garde filmmaking that would rupture the narrative pleasure of classical Hollywood filmmaking.
-She writes, "It is said that analyzing pleasure or beauty annihilates it.
+She writes: "It is said that analyzing pleasure or beauty annihilates it.
 That is the intention of this article."

 "Visual Pleasure and Narrative Cinema" was the subject of much interdisciplinary discussion among film theorists, which continued into the mid-1980s.
 Critics of the article pointed out that Mulvey's argument implies the impossibility of the enjoyment of classical Hollywood cinema by women, and that her argument did not seem to take into account spectatorship not organized along normative gender lines.
-Mulvey addresses these issues in her later (1981) article, "Afterthoughts on 'Visual Pleasure and Narrative Cinema' inspired by King Vidor's Duel in the Sun (1946)," in which she argues a metaphoric 'transvestism' in which a female viewer might oscillate between a male-coded and a female-coded analytic viewing position.
+Mulvey addresses these issues in her later (1981) article, "Afterthoughts on 'Visual Pleasure and Narrative Cinema' inspired by King Vidor's Duel in the Sun (1946)", in which she argues a metaphoric 'transvestism' in which a female viewer might oscillate between a male-coded and a female-coded analytic viewing position.
 These ideas led to theories of how gay, lesbian, and bisexual spectatorship might also be negotiated.
 Her article was written before the findings of the later wave of media audience studies on the complex nature of fan cultures and their interaction with stars.
-Queer theory, such as that developed by Richard Dyer, has grounded its work in Mulvey to explore the complex projections that many gay men and women fix onto certain female stars (e.g., Doris Day, Liza Minnelli, Greta Garbo, Marlene Dietrich, Judy Garland).
+Queer theory, such as that developed by Richard Dyer, has grounded its work in Mulvey to explore the complex projections that many gay men and women fix onto certain female stars (for example, Doris Day, Liza Minnelli, Greta Garbo, Marlene Dietrich, and Judy Garland).

-Another point of criticism over Mulvey’s essay is the presence of essentialism in her work; that is, the idea that the female body has a set of attributes that are necessary to its identity and function and that is essentially other to masculinity.
+Another point of criticism over Mulvey's essay is the presence of gender essentialism in her work; that is, the idea that the female body has a set of attributes that are necessary to its identity and function and that is essentially other to masculinity.
 Then, the question of sexual identity suggests opposed ontological categories based on a biological experience of genital sex.
 As a result, affirming that there is an essence to being a woman contradicts the idea that being a woman is a construction of the patriarchal system.